 So I pick the dates I was going to go away.
 I was undecided between 2 or 3 days.

-In a real Vision Quest, one goes in nature with nothing… Not a tent, not a sleeping back, no food (and in the old days even no clothes).
+In a real vision quest, one goes in nature with nothing… Not a tent, not a sleeping back, no food (and in some cultures not even clothes).

 I was going to bring my tent and a tiny bit of food & water (but mostly doing a fast).